Borngod/alx-low_level_programming/simple_shell/README.md

-A simple shell by Bernard Appiah & Angels Ayivi
+A simple shell by Bernard Appiah & Angela Ayivi